Saturday, 11 May 2024

 Metrics That Matter for Airlines

-To gauge the effectiveness of personalized content, airlines must track key performance indicators (KPIs) such as:
+To gauge the effectiveness of personalized content, track KPIs like:

 • Open and click-through rates for targeted emails